GlobalWebIndex/challenge-python-v1/README.md

 </p>
 </details>

-Additionally, the user can filter the dinosaurs according to the following criteria:
+Filter can take place according to the following criteria:
 - name
 - period; name of the period, start year, and end_year
 - size; type, height (min and max), weight(min and max)
 - eating_type; 'C' for Carnivore, 'H' for Herbivore, 'O' for omnivore.
 - description
+- TODO: with most likes

 To filter add at the end of the endpoint ?<field>=<value>